image credit: Rawpixel.com/shutterstock.com

 Here is a brief outline of How your company can display its branding on your website:

 - Let your logo shine: Your company logo must be featured prominently in the top left corner of the screen, unobscured by any other copy or imagery on the screen.
 You'd be surprised how many companies and brands share the same name.
 That's why it's critical to have your company logo displayed clearly from the moment a visitor reaches your website, to prevent confusion.

 - Visual flare gives character: A featured image (or looping video) can be displayed at the center of the screen, along with your brand’s tagline or core message.
 For example, thinkdm2 displays “b2b branding and digital marketing for emerging and established technology companies” over a background image of our office.

 - What is your brand trying to tell your audience?
 Your brand value should be clearly defined on your home page, without any digging or link-clicking.
 For thinkdm2's branding, we adhere to the importance of “the power of simplicity.”
 In your own company, you may have a strong focus other values such as creativity or innovation.
 Even a single word, when presented in a strong context, can grab a visitor’s attention and encourage them to learn more about your brand.

 - Consistency is key: Fonts on your home page must be easy to read and consistent with the rest of your website.
 If a visitor were to navigate to another webpage early on, a sudden change in text styles and fonts can make it feel like they've stepped into an entirely different website—and your branding will feel inconsistent too!

-- Red: passionate, fearless, and energetic
+- Red: passionate, energetic, and actionable

 - Orange: warm, confident, friendly

-- Black: sophisticated, authoritative, powerful
+- Black: sophisticated, authoritative, formal

-- Blue: trustworthy, loyal, dependable
+- Blue: trustworthy, loyal, honest